 - Average revenue per seat: 65,000 / 576 = $112.84

 Johnny’s restaurant needs to make an average of $112.84 per seat, per service to cover his expenses.

 Johnny can now take that information to plan a menu that assures that he’s making an average of at least $112.84 per seat each service.

 Assess the restaurant space’s potential

-Beyond the external factors like location and price, it’s important to consider internal factors, like condition and features, before choosing a commercial restaurant space.
-Think about the space’s long-term potential.
+Beyond the external factors like location and price, it’s important to think about the space’s long-term potential and consider internal factors like its condition and features before signing a lease.